 It is the policy of the Elmore County Board of Education that student conduct, both on and off campus, is important in reflecting the community's perception of the school's education mission.
 Off-campus behavior negative to that perception may result in disciplinary action that limits or prohibits participation in extracurricular activities.
 When incidents occur off campus and effects from those incidents are brought onto the school campus, disciplinary action may be taken regarding those incidents.
-The Superintendent has the authority to place children in an alternative school setting when returning from criminal charges and or completing a criminal sentence until such time as the board is able to determine the most appropriate placement.
+The Superintendent has the authority to place children in an alternative school setting when facing serious pending criminal charges and/or returning from a criminal sentence until such time as the Board is able to determine the most appropriate placement.